move-lab/lab-what-the-street-datawrangling/README.md

 ## Note about code quality

 The code in this repository was produced for the specific use case of wrangling data for *What the Street!?*.
-Since this is not live production code, but code to pre-process data, we did *not* apply strict best practices of software development.
+Since this is not live production code, but code to pre-process data, we did *not* strictly apply best practices of software development.
 The code grew organically together with various deadlines and requirements that came from front & backend develoment on the way.
 Nevertheless, we commented and documented as well as possible to make the process reproducible.

 ## Inital setup
 - Get [NodeJS][13]